 A sensible question to ask when you are handing over your bank account details!

-If you aren’t happy leaving your accumulating pile of savings (doesn’t that sound good!) with either Plum or Chip in the long term, you could always decide to withdraw them every few months and put them in a normal bank or building sociaty savings account.
+If you aren’t happy leaving your accumulating pile of savings (doesn’t that sound good!) with either Plum or Chip in the long term, you could always decide to withdraw them every few months and put them in a normal bank or building society savings account.
 Or pay them off your credit card balance!

 What do people think of them?